coryjquirk/python-turtle-graphics/README.md

 a modest collection of drawings made with Python's [Turtle](https://docs.python.org/3/library/turtle.html) module.

 ## how to draw
-to use the `turtle` module imported in each example's code, you must install [tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter).
+to use the `turtle` module imported in each example's code, you must have [tkinter](https://docs.python.org/3/library/tkinter.html#module-tkinter) installed.
-one way to install tkinter:
+as of 30.03.2021, the Python 3.9.2 Windows installer includes tkinter by default. one way to install tkinter:
 * open your Python 3 shell and write
 ``>>> import tkinter``